iulianroman/ex1-node-login/README.md

 If you would like to download the code and try it for yourself:

-- Clone the repo: `git clone git@github.com:scotch-io/node-authentication-guide`
+- Clone the repo: `git clone git@github.com:iulianroman/ex1-node-login`
 - Install packages: `npm install`
 - Change out the database configuration in `config/database.js`
 - Launch: `node server.js`
-- Visit in your browser at: `http://localhost:8080`
+- Visit in your browser at: `http://localhost:<APPPORT>`

-Thank you ! :smile: